JeffDeCola/my-verilog-examples/systems/microprocessors/programable-8-bit-microprocessor/README.md

 The control section gets the microword **[23:0] MW** using the **[7:0] MICROADDRESS**.
 Hence there can be up to 256 x 24-bit microwords.

-Each opcode accesses a section of this memory.
+Each opcode accesses a section of this memory starting at address `8'hX1`.
 Hence, there are 16 sections equally divided.

 This may help,

 ![control-store-structure.jpg](../../../docs/pics/control-store-structure.jpg)

+### MICROWORD

 The 24-bit microword (MW) fields are as follows,